-Dr. Golden's long-term research interests in this area have focused upon the development and evaluation of formal models and theories of human comprehension.
+Dr. Golden's long-term research interests in Computational Cognitive Science and Mathematical Psychology have focused upon the development and evaluation of formal models and theories of human comprehension.
 Golden (1986)

 explored how bottom-up and top-down processing mechanisms might be learned from experience using a computational artificial neural network model.
 Golden and Rumelhart (1993)

 and Golden (1997)